nullnet-labs/nullnet-docs/decisions/0001-java-spring-boot-backend.md

 - Manageable development experience that still maintains the required flexibility
 - Mature ecosystem for configuration, security, persistence (JPA), and other supporting sub-systems

+#### Environment / Constraints

+- Java 21 is the latest LTS JDK version that's fully supported by powerful development tools such as Lombok
+- Spring Boot 4.0.6 is the latest stable Spring Boot version at the time of writing
+- Maven is the build tool with which I have the most familiarity

 ## Tradeoffs

 - Complex initial setup